Enhancing Network Failure Mitigation with Performance-Aware Ranking: Extended Evaluation

-\parab{Capturing the impact of drop-limited flows.} \sysname has to account for drop-limited flows: we assume we can account for drop-limited flows by computing an upper bound on their achievable rate and then approximating the demand-constrained max-min fair rates under these constraints. \figref{fig:ablation:drop-capacity-limited} shows this assumption is reasonable in an experiment where we use a single link that has varying packet-drop rates and a mixture of number of flows going over it.
+\parab{Capturing the impact of drop-limited flows.} We account for drop-limited flows by computing an upper bound on their rate and then enforce these bounds during max-min fair rate computations.
+We evaluate this assumption in an experiment where a single link delivers a varying number of flows and drops packets at different rates (\figref{fig:ablation-study}).
+We observe our observation is valid: each flow takes the minimum of its fair share rate and its drop-limited throughput.

-We indeed observe flows are limited by their fair share rate when the drop rate is low and as the drop rate increases they become bottlenecked by the drop rate.

-We next evaluate our design choices for estimating the {\em distribution} of the flow completion time and throughput (\figref{fig:ablation:multi-epoch-multi-sample}).
-Specifically, we show the quality of {\sysname}'s approximations compared to what we measure in Mininet.
-Here we use the scenario where two links drop packets at different rates and where the mitigation is to disable the link with the higher packet drop rate.
-The design choices we evaluate are:
+We next evaluate our design choices for estimating the distribution of the flow completion time and throughput (\figref{fig:ablation-study}).
+Specifically, we show the quality of {\sysname}'s approximations compared to Mininet measurements.
+We use a scenario where two links drop packets at different rates, and the mitigation is to disable the link with the higher drop rate.

-\parab{Single Epoch vs. Multiple Epochs.} In \sysname we use epochs to account for flow arrivals and departures which in turn cause changes in the available bandwidth: a single epoch assumed the set of flows a given flow has to compete with on the bottleneck link is not going to change throughout its lifetime.
-We see using a single epoch results in significant estimation error (more than 50\% on average) which we can eliminate by switching to the multi-epoch approach.
+\parab{Single Epoch vs. Multiple Epochs.} In \sysname, we use epochs to capture the shift in network bottlenecks as flows arrive or depart over time.
+We observe that not capturing these dynamics leads to more than 50\% estimation error on average (this is equivalent to running \sysname with only one epoch).
+Instead, \sysname uses multiple epochs to model flow arrival/departure and avoids this error.

-\parab{Distributions vs deterministic estimates.} \sysname relies on {\em distributions} to pick the best mitigation.
-We find if we switch to a single approximation (single sample) of throughout and flow completion time \sysname suffers. \sysname can generate these distributions (multiple samples) efficiently as it can generate different samples in parallel.
+\parab{Distributions vs deterministic estimates.} In \sysname, we pick the best mitigation based on CLP distributions.
+This method increases confidence in the final decision and has less error compared to relying on a single CLP sample. \sysname can efficiently compute these distributions in parallel.